Tattoos are a form of self-expression, so they come with everything that defines freedom.

 Your artist just needs to do it more quickly, so you can get over it sooner.

-We think it’s achievable especially the design is quite simple.
+We think it’s achievable especially since the design is quite simple.

 Now if it’s a bit more complex, maybe cut the time shorter.